Coronavirus outbreak: How Bhilwara containment zone sets an example in fighting COVID-19

 With the lockdown put in place, the state government also extended its support to implement strict curfew, where even essentials were delivered to homes and nobody was allowed to venture outside.

-The second step the government took was to identify sensitive areas and provide aggressive screening of those with travel history and contact with those who had travelled.
+The second step the government took was to identify sensitive areas and provide aggressive screening of those with travel history and contact with those who had traveled.

 By completing these tasks, the authorities isolated the people who were tested positive for COVID-19, and their close contacts in both public and private facilities.

-With this procedure followed step-by-step, the logic behind calling for a curfew and bringing the entire city under control by ensuring no movement, prevented others from coming in and spreading the infection further.
+With this procedure followed step-by-step, the logic behind calling for a curfew and bringing the entire city under control by ensuring no movement prevented others from coming in and spreading the infection further.

 Once the disease is contained to a specific cluster, checking the individuals who are infected by the novel virus and keeping them away from others, prevented the spread of COVID-19.